 Overland Park, just like most of the cities in the state of Kansas, has 54 confirmed species of spiders.
 Research is ongoing about the remaining species, and scientists are close to confirming each of them.
 Spiders seen in this city are never bound by any territorial line as defined by humans.

 The number of spiders found here does vary from time to time, depending on the prevailing environmental condition at that time.
 The multitude of spider species found here indicates that a qualitative ecological condition does prevail in the city and its environs.
 While many of the spiders are found in households, many of them are only limited to the wild.

-Some of the spiders in Overland Park are dangerous, but the spider bite is not as deadly as that of a bee sting, especially if you are allergic.
+Some of the common spiders in Overland Park are dangerous, but the spider bite is not as deadly as that of a bee sting, especially if you are allergic.
 Also, very few spider bites are recorded annually.
-Despite the infrequency, it is still important to know about the poisonous spiders and how to avoid them so that you can guide against a possible spider bite.
+Despite the infrequency, it is still important to know about the poisonous spiders in kansas and how to avoid them so that you can guide against a possible spider bite.

 Brown recluse spider